 Like China's, a Brazilian stimulus plan could include outlays on some previously announced or modified projects.

+The market is a market of perception and sometimes it takes proper packaging to have something interpreted the right way," he said.
 Brazil landed this year's chairmanship of the G20, a rotating position, just as the global securities markets buckled under an international credit crisis and the world economy headed into what threatens to be a prolonged recession.

 Brazil's benchmark equity index, the Bovespa, has lost roughly 44% since the beginning of the year, largely because of the index's heavy weighting from commodity-related stocks, such as oil giant Petroleo Brasiliero